anmol-anand/anmol-anand/README.md

 🎓 Master’s and Bachelor’s in Computer Science

-💬 Open to roles in Software Engineering, or Machine Learning.
+💬 Open to roles in Machine Learning, Software Engineering, or Quant.
 If you have opportunities or insights, please reach out at [anmol-anand@outlook.com](mailto:anmol-anand@outlook.com)

 ## Experience: